Pull to refresh

 Force in Play

-Tokyo deploys domestically built missiles capable of reaching mainland China, accelerating the most significant shift in Japanese military posture since 1945
+Tokyo deploys domestically built missiles capable of reaching mainland China, accelerating a major shift in Japanese military posture since 1945

 March 9th, 2026: Japan deploys first domestically developed long-range missiles